 It can be a difficult to understand why your teenager uses social media so much.
 It might seem like they're always online, and always distracted from the life in front of them.
-This page will help you learn more about social media, why it matters to your teenager, and what the risks and benefits of social media can be.
+This page will help you learn more about social media and teens, why it matters to them, and what the risks and benefits of social media can be.

 This page will help you to:

 - learn more about what social media is

 - understand why your child uses social media, or what they are doing on there

 - understand the risks and benefits of teens using social media